 - Marriage and civil partnership (for employees).

-We have set ourselves the following objectives for 2021/22
+We have set ourselves the following objectives.

 - To ensure that staff and governors and trustees are aware of current legislation surrounding equality and diversity and understand the Trust’s responsibility.

 - To promote cultural understanding and awareness and tolerance of different beliefs between different groups within our academy communities

 - To promote mental health awareness and develop appropriate interventions where necessary

 - Actively close gaps in attainment, attendance and achievement between students for all groups of students; especially students eligible for Pupil Premium, students with special educational needs and disabilities, looked after children and students from minority ethnic groups.
 In order to do this, we will work in partnership with families and provide support through our Inclusion and Pastoral support teams, Attendance Officer, and external services as required.

 - Monitor the incidence of the use of homophobic, sexist and racist language by students in our academies